 Therapy is a collaborative treatment which is based on the therapeutic relationship between the therapist and the client.
 Therapists are trained and experienced health professionals that provide a non-judgemental, supportive and objective space where clients can work through current and past individual, interpersonal and life problems, traumas, negative experiences, phobias or fears so that a more fulfilling life can be achieved.

 A good therapist draws on several theories of psychotherapy to guide them through the process of understanding a client's history and presentation.
-My therapeutic approach is integrative and I combine multiple approaches such as Eye Movement Desensitisation (EMDR) Therapy, Mindfulness and Meditation, Gestalt Therapy, Schema Therapy, Sex Therapy, Relationship Counselling, Cognitive Behavioural Therapy, Positive Psychology, practical life skills training and communication training.
+My therapeutic approach is integrative and I combine multiple approaches such as Eye Movement Desensitisation (EMDR) Therapy, Mindfulness and Meditation, Somatic Approaches, Gestalt Therapy, Schema Therapy, Sex Therapy, Relationship Counselling, Cognitive Behavioural Therapy, Positive Psychology, practical life skills training, and communication training.

 WHY SEE A THERAPIST?

 Therapy enhances emotional and physical resilience and increases happiness, inner contentedness and intimacy in everyday life.
 Anyone can see a therapist and you do not have to be mentally ill to benefit from therapy.
 It's very normal to experience challenges and difficulties in life and asking for help from a trained and experienced professional is a great way to work through your problems.